 By taking on the challenging task of teaching undergraduate students, you’ll get a better idea of whether this career is really the best one for you.
 If you decide that it is, you’ll have solid teaching experience that will benefit you moving forward.
 And even if you decide that it isn’t, you’ll have a master’s degree that you can use to find other rewarding work in your field.

 A doctorate involves both completing coursework in your program and the dissertation/thesis process.
-Although at some schools the dissertation process is integrated into the coursework, at most schools you’ll likely have to complete course requirements and pass your exams before beginning the dissertation process.
-This process may last several years; it all depends on how you work, what topic you choose and what other responsibilities you have.1
+At some schools, the dissertation process is integrated into the coursework; however, at most schools you’ll likely have to complete course requirements and pass your exams before beginning the dissertation process.
+This process may last several years; it all depends on how you work, what topic you choose and what other responsibilities you have.

 Additionally, it’s important for aspiring college professors to have some published material before they begin searching for job opportunities.
-While you are working on your doctorate, look for smaller publishing opportunities in academic or professional journals, especially peer reviewed journals.
+While you are working on your doctoral degree, look for smaller publishing opportunities in academic or professional journals, especially peer-reviewed journals.
 Once you’ve completed and defended your dissertation, you can break it down into smaller components that can serve as standalone academic papers and submit these to academic journals for publication.

 Once you complete all your degrees and start applying to be a college professor, you will most likely be hired as an adjunct professor for the first several years of your teaching experience.
 As an adjunct professor you will have many responsibilities, possibly including:

 - Developing an instructional plan for each course, ensuring that it meets all applicable academic standards

 - Establishing a lesson plan, including assignments for each course in each semester

 - Delivering lectures, leading class discussions and making observations about each student’s engagement and participation in the class